safeledger logo

 • Avoid Vague Authority Clauses: A frequent mistake is using a generic “general POA” for a specific, valuable transaction.
 For instance, a POA for a real estate sale must mention the property details.
 The Dubai Land Department might not accept a general POA for this.

-• Use Proper Language: All legal documents in the UAE, including a POA, must be in Arabic or have a certified bilingual translation.
-If drafted in English, POA needs an approved legal translation from the Ministry of Justice to make it valid.
+• Use Proper Language: POAs must be in Arabic or a certified bilingual translation; English versions require an approved Ministry of Justice translation.

 Following these tips helps businesses use the POA system correctly, protecting their assets and ensuring their operations run smoothly.